MichaelLeo-code/Personal-Growth/README.md

 Current to-do scope:

+- buttons for headline and tasklist
+- fix updating and adding the tasks

 [ ] occupy the coordinates of larger-than-one-tiles (probably create coordinates store for that)
 [x] Create tasks in taskstore cell
 [ ] Is TaskLine written in the best practise?